Ed-Fi-Alliance-OSS/Ed-Fi-Admin-Console/docs/product-info/design-documents/AC-42-healthcheck.md

 When the Health Check Microservice is complete, Admin Console will have near real-time health and instance status information populated in the instance pages of the application.

+## Use Case Examples

+* An educational service center (ESC) IT administrator would like to understand operational service of Ed-Fi instances, such as online and offline.
+The administrator would also like to have basic summary count information for major elements as a measure of database populated status to understand the health of its operations.

 ## Requirements

 * The Health Check Microservice must run in the environments are community demands - Windows Server and Docker/Linux platforms.